juanchuletas/FuNlib/README.md

 # Introduction

-FunLib was originally part of the FuNQC software, but I decided to developed it as a separated  static library.
+FuNLib was originally part of the FuNQC software, but I decided to developed it as a separated  static library.<br>
+With FuNLib you coul solve 1D differential equations.

 ## :ledger: Index